beezus/openlibrary-php/README.md

 # **Open Library API Client**

-Allows some interaction with the the [Open Library API](http://openlibrary.org/developers/api) using an object-based interface.
+Allows some interaction with the [Open Library API](http://openlibrary.org/developers/api) using an object-based interface.

 ## Installation